 Theresa Stoll obtained a Master of Science degree in Global Politics from the London School of Economics and Political Science (UK), an interdisciplinary degree on global governance and globalization.
 Her areas of focus were the study of the political economy of environmental and global environmental governance.
-Her dissertation analysed the political and economic conditions necessary for increased cooperation during maritime disputes by examining the role of natural resources and environmental factors, as well as conducting quantitative and qualitative analyses.
+Her dissertation analysed the political and economic conditions necessary for increased cooperation during maritime disputes by examining the role of natural resources and environmental factors.
 Theresa Stoll also holds a double major Master of Arts degree in Economics and International Relations from the University of Aberdeen (UK), during which she spent some time at the Washington & Jefferson College (US).
 She further successfully completed the UK Government Department for Education's Study China Programme at Fudan University.